saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 a.
 The AKS upgrades should be planned in a way that the clusters in the lower environments are upgraded first and subsequently the ones in the higher environments are upgraded.<br /><br />
 b.
 The upgrade planning should ensure that **ALL** the clusters in every environment are always in the supported versions' window at any point of time.
 Please refer to the Kubernetes version support policy here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#kubernetes-version-support-policy <br /><br />
 c.
 The upgrade planning should ensure that any application is sanity/perf tested first on the upgraded lower environment before it's corresponding AKS Cluster on the higher environment is upgraded. <br /><br />
 d.
-The type of AKS Upgrade (manual/automated) should be clearly noted for better planning. <br /><br />
+The type of AKS upgrade (manual/automated), upgrade frequency and duration of the upgrades should always be considered for better planning. <br /><br />
 e.
 Sufficient time should be planned for the check on upgrade pre-requisites and a sufficient buffer should be planned for fixing the breaking changes - if any. <br /><br />
 f.
 Below are different modes which help in knowing the availability of the upcoming AKS versions which should be always referred for planning: <br />
 **f.1.
 AKS Kubernetes Release calendar** - To view the upcoming version releases - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar <br />